Communities and the social environment

 Place and social interaction

 Social interaction is important to health and wellbeing.
-Having good social networks and active social participation is associated with a number of health benefits, including lower levels of depression, protective effects against dementia, and reduced morbidity and mortality
+Having good social networks and active social participation is associated with a number of health benefits, including lower levels of depression, protective effects against dementia, and reduced morbidity and mortality.

-On the other hand good social networks can offer a range of support, giving people a way to cope with problems and reduce stress levels.
+Good social networks can offer a range of support, giving people a way to cope with problems and reduce stress levels.

 Greater levels of neighbourliness and a sense of belonging to the community are likely to nurture community wellbeing and to stimulate community activities aimed at improving the local environment.
 Such activities can in turn help to foster feelings of neighbourliness.